Jeremy Wieder

-Kenneth Jeremy Wieder (born February 1971, also RKJW) is a rosh yeshiva at the Rabbi Isaac Elchanan Theological Seminary of Yeshiva University, located in the Washington Heights neighborhood of Manhattan, New York.
+Kenneth Jeremy Wieder (born February 1971, also RKJW) is a Rosh Yeshiva at the Rabbi Isaac Elchanan Theological Seminary (RIETS) of Yeshiva University, located in the Washington Heights neighborhood of Manhattan, New York.
 He holds the Gwendolyn and Joseph Straus Chair in Talmud.

-Rabbi Wieder was one of the first Americans to win the International Bible Contest, and later graduated summa cum laude from Yeshiva College in 1991, and received an M.S. in American Jewish history from the Bernard Revel Graduate School of Jewish Studies.
+Wieder was one of the first Americans to win the International Bible Contest, and later graduated summa cum laude from Yeshiva College in 1991, and received an M.S. in American Jewish history from the Bernard Revel Graduate School of Jewish Studies and rabbinic ordination from RIETS in 1994.
 In 2005, he received a PhD in Hebrew and Judaic Studies at New York University.
 He is a resident of Teaneck, New Jersey.

-Rabbi Wieder has over 500 lectures on Judaism captured on media and available online.
+Wieder has over 500 lectures on Judaism captured on media and available online.

-Rabbi Wieder lives in Teaneck with his wife and two children.
+Wieder lives in Teaneck with his wife and two children.